pivotal/docs-tap/cli-plugins/apps/overview.hbs.md

-# Apps CLI plug-in overview
+# Tanzu Apps CLI overview

-This topic gives you an overview of the Apps CLI plug-in.
-Use the Apps CLI plugin to create, view, update, and delete application workloads on any Kubernetes cluster that has the Tanzu Application Platform (commonly known as TAP) components installed.
+This topic gives you an overview of the Tanzu Apps CLI.
+Use the Tanzu Apps CLI to create, view, update, and delete application workloads on any Kubernetes cluster that has the Tanzu Application Platform (commonly known as TAP) components installed.

 ## <a id='about'></a>About workloads